 Bosch Group is a multinational engineering conglomerate with nearly 300,000 employees and is the world’s largest automotive components manufacturer.
 IoT is a strategic initiative at Bosch, and so the company selected MongoDB as the data platform layer in its IoT suite.
 The suite powers IoT applications both within the Bosch group and in many of its customers in industrial internet applications, such as automotive, manufacturing, smart city, precision agriculture, and more.
 If you want to learn more about the key challenges presented by managing diverse, rapidly changing and high volume time series data sets generated by IoT platforms, download the Bosch and MongoDB whitepaper.

-Siemens is is a global company focusing on the areas of electrification, automation and digitalization.
-Siemens developed “Monet” a platform backed by MongoDB that provides advanced energy management services.
+Siemens is a global company focusing on the areas of electrification, automation and digitalization.
+Siemens developed “Monet,” a platform backed by MongoDB that provides advanced energy management services.
 Monet uses MongoDB for real time raw data storage, querying and analytics.

 Focus on application requirements

 When working with time-series data it is imperative that you invest enough time to understand how data is going to be created, queried, and expired.
 With this information you can optimize your schema design and deployment architecture to best meet the application’s requirements.